mtb-beta/msl/README.md

 ## create

-create note. next command is open the note by editor(default:vim).
+create note. next command is open the note by editor(vim only now).
 ```
 $ msl
 ```

 create note create on the setting path.

-I recommend to change the path to share path(for example Dropbox path).
+I recommend to change the setting path to share path(for example Dropbox path).
-Then you can see the note from another machine to be shere path.
+Then you can see the note from another machine.

 ## list